 Brad Steinberg is the Program Area Manager for Ontario Parks.
-For 20 years, Brad's work has focused on science, education, Indigenous relations, and community engagement.
+For 20 years, Brad's work has focused on education, Indigenous relations, science, community engagement.

 Pam Wright is a Professor at the University of Northern British Columbia.
-Pam's research focuses on systematic conservation planning, management effectiveness, and recreation ecology.
+Pam's research focuses on conservation planning, effectiveness, and recreation ecology.